 Skip to main content

-The Small Business Cashflow (loan) Scheme (SBCS) provides loans to small to medium businesses or organisations that have been affected by COVID-19.
+The scheme provided loans to small to medium businesses or organisations that were affected by COVID-19.

-You and your business must be physically in New Zealand
+You and your business must have been physically in New Zealand

-If you are not a sole trader, your business or organisation (for example, a company) must be physically located in New Zealand and existing under the laws of New Zealand.
+If you carried on your business by yourself as a sole trader, you must have been physically in and legally working in New Zealand.
+If you were not a sole trader, your business or organisation (for example, a company) must have been physically located in New Zealand and existing under the laws of New Zealand.

 Revenue decline of 30% due to the impact of COVID-19

-This drop in revenue is measured over a 14-day period in the 6 months before applying, compared with the same 14-day period 1 year ago.
+This drop in revenue was measured over a 14-day period in the 6 months before applying, compared with the same 14-day period 1 year earlier.

-If the revenue from the same period 1 year ago was affected by COVID-19 as well, compare with the same 14-day period 2 years ago.
+If the revenue from the same period 1 year earlier was affected by COVID-19 as well, you had to compare it with the same 14-day period 2 years earlier.

-If your business or organisation did not exist 1 year ago (or 2 years ago if the above applies), compare with the same or similar period in the previous month.
+If your business or organisation did not exist 1 year earlier, or 2 years earlier if the above applies, you compared it with the same or similar period in the previous month.

-The drop in revenue between these 2 periods must be at least 30% and must be due to the impact of COVID-19.
+The drop in revenue between these 2 periods had to be at least 30% and because of the impact of COVID-19.

 Pre-revenue businesses and organisations

-If your business or organisation has not received any revenue ( it is pre-revenue), you will need to have had a 30% drop in capital receipts due to the impact of Covid-19 to meet this part of the eligibility criteria.
+If you applied for a loan after 27 January 2021 and your business or organisation did not receive any revenue (it was pre-revenue), you needed to have had a 30% drop in capital receipts due to the impact of COVID-19.

-Your business must have 50 or fewer full-time-equivalent employees (FTEs)
+Your business must have had 50 or fewer full-time-equivalent employees (FTEs)

 Commonly owned groups